Creationism v.s. Evolution

 After years of comparing the evolution and creationism, I had to recognize that the Genesis creation story wasn't 'true' in the way I was raised to believe.
 I know that some of my Christian readers may be getting angry with me, but please take a moment for yourselves to calm down and then keep reading.

 The Bible has to be kept in context to the people of its time and read how the people of its time would have understood it.
-I learned through my minor in religious studies and personal research that there are different literary styles to the Bible.
+I learned through my religious studies and personal research that there are different literary styles to the Bible.
 Narrative, poetry, and discourse.
 If you don't pay attention to the literary style of what you're reading, you can get confused or make the mistake of interpreting something in a way it shouldn't be which is what I was doing with the Bible.
 I got closure with the issue of religion and science and am able to keep the two separate from each other.

 Learning about evolution and science is the best thing that could've happened to me.
 I had to open my mind to challenging my own limitations on how I read the bible and believed God created things.
 Now, I don't interpret the creation story as a literal account of how things came to be.
 Looking into the bible historically, you can see the proper context.
 In order for me to grow and learn, I had to be willing to let go of my deeply held beliefs, but doing that showed me a whole new world of things I can learn and do to help others!